Temple

 Temple is not a room, location, or special state.

-It is the long-range atmosphere of return — the feeling that something inside you no longer has to be rebuilt every time you come back.
+It is the long-range atmosphere of return — the feeling that something inside you no longer needs to be rebuilt every time you come back.

-Nothing has to be intense for this to be real.
-It often shows up as ease, familiarity, and less effort required to begin again.
+Nothing has to feel intense for this to be real.

 What Temple Means Here